LF-digitala-kanaler/LFDS/content/components/web/text/headings.md

       There are two variations of headings at Länsförsäkringar:

-      * Standard h1-h6 headings in typeface Intro Cond.
+      * Default h1-h6 headings in typeface Intro Cond.

       * Display headings (hero headings) in typeface LF Rubrik.